SarcevicAntonio/SarcevicAntonio/urara/toasting-in-svelte/+page.svelte.md

 ---
-title: How to create a toast notification library package with SvelteKit
+title: Create a toast notification package with SvelteKit
 summary: |
-  Creating a toast notification library with Svelte and packaging it up for NPM with SvelteKit!
+  📦 How to create a notification store and component as a library with Svelte and packaging it up for NPM with SvelteKit!
 published: 2021-10-14
 updated: 2021-10-14
 tags: